Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/Python/0_Ready_(Important).rst

 .. image:: ../_static/imgs/0_LED/Chapter00_22.png
     :align: center

 3. Click "Device Manager".
 If your computer has installed CH340, you can see"USB-SERIAL CH340 (COMx)".
-And you can click :ref:`here <Burning>` to move to the next step.
+And you can click :ref:`here <Micropython>` to move to the next step.

 .. image:: ../_static/imgs/0_LED/Chapter00_23.png
     :align: center